 The Territory is administered from London by staff in the Polar Regions Department of the Foreign, Commonwealth and Development Office, where the Commissioner, Deputy Commissioner and Administrator are based.
 The Territory has its own crest and flag.

 The Commissioner is appointed by Her Majesty by instructions given through the Secretary of State.
 The Commissioner is assisted by a Deputy and Administrator and appoints officers, such as Attorney General, Judges, Magistrates and Coroner.

-Ben was appointed Director of Overseas Territories at the UK Foreign, Commonwealth and Development Office (FCDO) in August 2017.
+Paul was appointed Director of Overseas Territories at the UK Foreign, Commonwealth and Development Office (FCDO) in July 2021.
 In that role, he holds office as Commissioner of the British Antarctic Territory.
-Previously he was the Deputy Director of the Overseas Territories and has worked in the Ministry of Defence and Cabinet Office.
+Previously he was Director of International, Rights and Constitutional Policy at the Ministry of Justice and has worked in the Home Office, Cabinet Office and Department for Culture, Media and Sport.

 Deputy Commissioner: Jane Rumble OBE

 Jane Rumble has been Head of the FCDO’s Polar Regions Department since January 2007.
 She was previously Deputy Head and worked on a variety of environmental and social policy issues in the Departments of Environment and Health.

 Jane is a geographer by background and a Fellow of the Royal Geographical Society.
 She is a Policy Fellow Alum, Centre for Science and Policy, University of Cambridge.
 During 2018 Jane was awarded an Honorary Doctorate of Science from the University of Leeds and an OBE for services to Polar science, marine conservation and diplomacy.

-Stuart Doubleday has been Deputy Head of the Foreign, Commonwealth and Development Office’s Polar Regions Department and Administrator of the British Antarctic Territory since 2016.
+George Clarkson has been Deputy Head of the Foreign, Commonwealth and Development Office’s Polar Regions Department and Administrator of the British Antarctic Territory since September 2020.
 He represents the UK at the annual Antarctic Treaty Consultative Meetings and is the UK Representative to the Committee for Environmental Protection.
-A career civil servant he has worked in Chief Whips Office, Cabinet Office and Wales Office.

 Attorney General: James Wood QC